ABOUT LIMN COLORS PAINT

 Each pan come with a plastic lid that slides off to the side.
 The lid was designed to offer protection during shipping without sticking to the paint like a paper wrapper might.
 You can recycle the lid if you don't want to store your paint pans individually.

 For magnetized pans, slide the lids off and snap the open pans into the metal box.
 In most cases, the pans will not fit in the case with their lids on.

 Whether you store your paint in a palette or with its shipping lid, you should let the pan dry out after each painting session before closing it up.

 We strive to make the swatches and images on our site as close as possible to the actual paints.
 It's both fascinating and frustrating how different physical and digital color spaces are, particularly since all monitors and screens vary.
 Expect a little discrepancy between screen and paper.
 Please contact us with any questions.

-Prices are determined by the pigment in the pan and the work involved in the paintmaking process.
+Paint prices vary by the pigment in the pan and the work involved in the paintmaking process.
 Some pigments are rare or difficult to create or extract from the earth, and thus more expensive.
-And some pigments take much longer to disperse and/or effort to complete.
-Variations in our pricing reflect those differences in material cost and labor.
+And some pigments take much longer to disperse, demand additional handling or disposal safety, or require more effort to complete.
+Learn more about pricing and the value of handmade art supplies.